Distributed Multi-User Secret Sharing: Introduction

 \subsection{Main Results}

 We first consider the problem of finding the maximum number of users that can be served in a DSSP given a certain number of storage nodes.
 This maximum number is derived using a necessary and sufficient condition on access sets in a DSSP that relates to Sperner families in combinatorics.
-We further present a method for constructing DSSPs that serve maximum number of users.
+We further present a method for constructing perfectly secure DSSPs that serve the maximum number of users.

-For a given number of users $m$ and number of storage nodes $n$, a DSSP with minimum communication complexity $C$ defined in \eq{c} is called a \emph{communication-efficient} DSSP.
+For a given number of users $m$ and number of storage nodes $n$, a DSSP with minimum communication complexity $C$ defined in \eq{c} is called a \emph{communication-optimal} DSSP.
 We solve a discrete optimization problem to provide a lower bound on the minimum communication complexity.
-We further construct DSSPs that are communication-efficient, i.e., they achieve the minimum possible communication complexity when $m$ is a binomial coefficient of $n$.
+We further construct perfectly secure DSSPs that are communication-optimal when $m$ is a binomial coefficient of $n$, i.e., they achieve the minimum possible communication complexity while providing perfect secrecy.

-We further construct communication-efficient DSSPs that also achieve the optimal storage overhead of one, under the same condition that $m$ is a binomial coefficient of $n$.
-In the proposed schemes no external randomness is required and the total size of data to be stored on storage nodes is equal to the total size of secrets.
-Consequently, this provides the optimal storage overhead of one.
-We then discuss how to modify the methods in order to construct DSSPs with \emph{nearly optimal} storage overhead for any given set of parameters.
-Furthermore, the modified protocol leads to significantly reduced complexity of the construction and encoding algorithm.
+We further construct weakly secure DSSPs with nearly optimal and optimal storage overhead for any given parameters $m$ and $n$.
+In the proposed scheme with optimal storage overhead, no external randomness is required and the total size of data to be stored in storage nodes is equal to the total size of secrets.
+Consequently, this provides the optimal storage overhead.
+Combining this with communication-optimal DSSPs yields optimality of both the communication complexity and the storage overhead with weak secrecy.

+Finally, it is shown how to modify the optimal constructions of DSSPs in order to have both balanced storage load, i.e., the number of data symbols stored in each node and balanced communication complexity, i.e., the number of symbols downloaded from each node.